coolsubbu/Huddl/README.md

-# Huddl
-A Project for classification of sentences as actionable or non-actionable
+# Huddl project : classification of sentences as actionable or non-actionable

 This project consists of both supervised and unsupervised methods of classifying a sentence into actionable or non-actionable.

-PIPELINE:

-a)Data Preparation

-b)Feature Extraction

-c)Classification Unsupervised

-d) Classification Supervised

-e) API creation

-f) API Verification

-A. Data Preparation:

-   a.Read the csv

-   b.For each mail, remove the fields of the email such as From,To

-   c.Extract the mail content

-B.Feature Extraction:

-    Using spacy tagger to find out Parts of speech and dependency parser in addition to lemmatization.

-c) Classification Unsupervised:

-    Using manual defined rules to classify the Sentences into ACTIONABLE and UNACTIONABLE

- d) Classification Supervised (LSTM and Convolutional NN):

-     Using LSTM+CNN Classifier to classify the sentences into ACTIONABLE or NON-ACTIONABLE with training data from Unsupervisedd Classification.

-STEPS TO EXECUTE :

-a.
-Install the required set of python packages: pip install -r requirements.txt

-b.
-Config file in json which points to input dataset,train,test files and url of basepath where the output will be stored.

-c.
-Create an object of Class Assignment with url of the config file.

-d.
-Download SPACY MODEL for Parts Of Speech Tagging , Dependency parser and Lemmatization.

-e. run the Data Process method from the object.

-f.
-Run the SentenceClassification (Unsupervised) from the object.

-g.
-Run the Supervised Classification from the object.

-    LSTM+CNN Supervised Sentence Classification :

-    * Result of the Unsupervised Classification and Actions file are both imbibed into Training file.

-    * The Training File is string indexed using a Tokenizer and split into Train / Test using train_test_split strategy.

-    * a Sequential Keras model with Embedding + Convolution + LSTM (100 units) + Dense +Sigmoid is constructed

-    * model is fit to train data and evaluated with Test Data.

-h.
-Run the api.py to start the server.
+Pipeline:

+a)data preparation

+b)feature extraction

+c)classification unsupervised

+d) classification supervised

+e) api creation

+f) api verification

+A. data preparation:

+   a. read csv

+   b. for each mail, remove the fields of the email such as from, to

+   c.extract the mail content

+B.feature extraction:

+    using spacy tagger to find out parts of speech and dependency parser in addition to lemmatization.

+c) classification unsupervised:

+    using manual defined rules to classify the sentences into actionable and unactionable

+ d) classification supervised ( long short term memory network  and convolutional neural network ):

+     using lstm + cnn classifier to classify the sentences into actionable or non actionable with training data from unsupervisedd classification.

+steps to execute :

+a. install the required set of python packages: pip install -r requirements.txt

+b. config file in json which points to input dataset,train,test files and url of basepath where the output will be stored.

+c. create an object of class assignment with url of the config file.

+d. download spacy model for parts of speech tagging , dependency parser and lemmatization.

+e. run the data process method from the object.

+f. run the sentence classification ( unsupervised ) from the object.

+g. run the supervised classification from the object.

+    lstm + cnn supervised sentence classification :

+    * result of the unsupervised classification and actions file are both imbibed into training file.

+    * the training file is string indexed using a tokenizer and split into train / test using train_test_split strategy.

+    * a sequential keras model with embedding + convolution + lstm (100 units) + dense + sigmoid is constructed

+    * model is fit to train data and evaluated with test data.

+h. run the api.py to start the server.

 i) go to http:/localhost:5000/api/sentence_classify?sentence=<<sentence>>

-LOADING THE MODEL TO PREDICT:
+loading the model to predict:

-It is a Keras model .
+It is a keras model .
 It can be loaded by " keras.models.load_model(<<my_model>>) "

-CHALLENGES IN DATA PREPARATION:
+challenges in data preparation:

-   a.
-Sentence and field separation.
-Fields such as From / To are separated by '\n' whereas sentences are separated by period.
-Along with that period also comes in salutations ('Mr.' and  sequences indices such as '1.' )
+   a. sentence and field separation. fields such as from / to are separated by '\n' whereas sentences are separated by period.
+       along with that period also comes in salutations ('Mr.' and  sequences indices such as '1.' )

    b. mail ids in text

-   c.
-Forwarding text of a mail
+   c. forwarding text of a mail

-   d.
-HTML links and html tags in mail
+   d. html links and html tags in mail

-   e.  different types of marking of EOM. " ******* " / " _______" /-=-=-=-=-=-=-=-=-=-=- "
+   e. different types of marking of eom . " ******* " / " _______" /-=-=-=-=-=-=-=-=-=-=- "

    f. remnants and residuals of solutions to above issues.

-   g.
-Verifying the sentences above 100k sentences
+   g. verifying the sentences above 100k sentences

-RESULTS on TEST SET FROM LSTM + CNN Sentence Classifier:

-TOTAL NUMBER OF RECORDS: ~145k

-ACTIONABLE:~60k

-NON-ACTIONABLE:~85k
+results on test set from lstm + cnn sentence classifier:

+total number of records: ~145k

+actionable:~60k

+non actionable:~85k

-PRECISION = 0.96
+precision = 0.96

-RECALL = 0.97
+recall = 0.97

-F1 = 2PR/(P+R) = 0.96
+f1 = 2PR/(P+R) = 0.96

-TRAINED MODEL:
+trained model:

 It is of size 56MB and highest github could handle is only 25MB.

-It is present in this Google drive link : https://drive.google.com/file/d/1dv2pM2hgPI5kEwJFKMklAgF0NPnPKbhc/view?usp=drive_web
+It is present in this google drive link : https://drive.google.com/file/d/1dv2pM2hgPI5kEwJFKMklAgF0NPnPKbhc/view?usp=drive_web

-NOTE: The model needs to be used along with the tokenizer to classify a sentence into Actionable/NON-Actionable.
+note: the model needs to be used along with the tokenizer to classify a sentence into actionable/non actionable.

-API: Converts the model into an API
+API: host model

 ![image](https://user-images.githubusercontent.com/1144567/87305515-41bb8100-c534-11ea-8e2f-931a974d544c.png)

 ![image](https://user-images.githubusercontent.com/1144567/87305806-b2fb3400-c534-11ea-972c-8a0bcb550d52.png)

-STEPS TO EXECUTE FOR API:
+steps to execute for api :

-a.Go to api.py
+a.go to api.py

-b.
-Load the Model

-c.
-Load the Tokenizer
+b.load the model

+c.load the tokenizer

 d. execute api.run() to run the server.

 e.  go to browser and type http://localhost:5000/api/sentence_classify?sentence='please mail back'

-REFERENCES :
+references :

 1.https://towardsdatascience.com/multi-class-text-classification-with-lstm-using-tensorflow-2-0-d88627c10a35